 How are Solid Tumors Found?

-If your healthcare provider determines that a solid tumor is present, he or she will biopsy the tumor, providing GenPath a small sample of the tissue.
-From there, GenPath utilizes the most advanced testing to determine if the tumor is benign or malignant as well as its cause and most appropriate course of treatment.
+If your healthcare provider determines that a solid tumor is present, they will biopsy the tumor, providing GenPath a small sample of the tissue.
+From there, GenPath offers the most advanced testing to determine if the tumor is benign or malignant as well as its cause and most appropriate course of treatment.

 Types of Solid Tumors

-GenPath offers a variety of diagnostic tests for all types of solid tumors, providing you and your healthcare professional accurate and timely information to ensure the best treatment options available.
+GenPath offers a variety of diagnostic tests for all types of solid tumors, providing you and your healthcare provider accurate and timely information to ensure the best treatment options available.

 Tumors can begin in the brain causing problems with speech, balance, or other neurological functions.
 Learn more about GenPath’s tests that your healthcare provider may order to determine the exact type and cause of a brain tumor.